lxgr-linux/scrap_engine/docs/DOCS.md

 #### Method ```scrap_engine.Submap.full_show(self, init=False)```
 A wrapper for ```scrap_engine.Submap.show()``` and ```scrap_engine.Submap.remap(self)```
 - init:```boolean``` Forces printing

+## Errors
+### CoordinateError
+The CoordinateError is raised, when an Object is tried to add to an impossible coordinate.
+Its' attributes are:
+- ob:`scrap_engine.Object` The Object that's tried to add
+- map:`scrap_engine.Map` The Map the Object is tried to add to
+- x:`int` The x coordinate the Object is tried to add to
+- y:`int` The y coordinate the Object is tried to add to

 ## Examples
 This is just a simple example program that adds a an "a" to the coordinate (10|5) in the terminal.